What does a Crane Technician do?

 Responsibilities:

-- Diagnose and repair mechanical and electrical issues on cranes and related equipment.
+- Diagnose and repair mechanical, electrical, and hydraulic issues on cranes and related equipment.

 - Maintain accurate records of maintenance activities, repairs, and inspections.